British Airways-owner IAG says Aer Lingus rejects approach

-LONDON (Reuters) - British Airways-owner IAG (ICAG.L) said it had approached Aer Lingus AERL.I about a takeover bid, which was rejected by the Irish company’s board.
+LONDON, Dec 18 (Reuters) - British Airways-owner IAG said it had approached Aer Lingus about a takeover bid, which was rejected by the Irish company’s board.

 IAG said in a statement on Thursday that it was issuing the statement in response to the recent movement in Aer Lingus’s share price, which were up as much as 15 percent earlier in the day following reports of a bid.